Osteoporosis And The Best Solutions

 - Low levels of vitamin D in your body

-- A diet lacking in minerals such as calcium, boron, manganese, zinc, copper, silicon and magnesium
+- A diet lacking in minerals such as calcium, magnesium, boron, strontium, manganese, zinc, copper and silicon

 - Low intake of vitamin C which weakens the collagen that gives bone its flexibility